 '''

-{

 "builders": [

 {

-"type": "ami",
+"type": "Amazon AWS",

 ...the rest of the definition goes here.

 }

 ]

-}

 '''

-- account (mandatory): an object providing the AWS cloud account information required to publish the built machine image. - disableRootLogin (optional): a boolean flag to determine if root login access should be disabled for any instance provisioned from the machine image. - installation (optional): an object providing low-level installation or first boot options.
-These override any installation

-- diskSize (mandatory): an integer providing the disk size of the machine image to create.
+- type (mandatory): a string providing the machine image type to build.
+Default builder type for Amazon: Amazon AWS.
+To get the available builder type, please refer to format - disableRootLogin (optional): a boolean flag to determine if root login access should be disabled for any instance provisioned from the machine image. - installation (optional): an object providing low-level installation or first boot options.
+These override any installation - diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
-If the machine image is to be stored in Amazon S3, the maximum disk size is 10GB, otherwise if this is an EBS-backed machine image the maximum disk size is 1TB. - ebs (optional): a boolean flag to determine if the machine image should be EBS-backed. - type (mandatory): the builder type, ami
+As EBS-backed machine image is created, the maximum disk size is 1TB.

+• type (mandatory): a string providing the machine image type to build.
+Default builder type for Amazon: Amazon AWS.
+To get the available builder type, please refer to format

 - account (mandatory): an object providing the AWS cloud account information required to publish the built machine image. - region (mandatory): a string providing the region where to publish the machine image.
-See below for valid regions. - s3bucket (mandatory): a string providing the bucket name where to store the machine image.
+See below for valid regions. - bucket (mandatory): a string providing the bucket name where to store the machine image.
 Bucket names are global to everyone, so you must choose a unique bucket name that does not already exist (or belongs to you).
 A bucket name cannot include spaces.
-Note, that if the bucket exists already in one region (for example Europe) and you wish to upload the same machine image to another region, then you must provide a new bucket name. - type (mandatory): the builder type, ami
+Note, that if the bucket exists already in one region (for example Europe) and you wish to upload the same machine image to another region, then you must provide a new bucket name.